agabrown/gaiaedr3-proper-motion-visualizations/star-trail-animation/README.md

 # star-trail-animation

-Python code to reproduce the visualization of proper motions in Gaia EDR3 with a video showing as trails the displacements of stars on the sky, over a fixed time interval.
+Python code to reproduce the visualization of proper motions in Gaia EDR3.
+Produces a video showing the displacements of stars on the sky over a certain time interval T, starting from the Gaia EDR3 reference epoch of J2016.0.
+The displacements are animated as short trails, which illustrate the displacement over a short interval t&lt;T, and which flow along the full trajectory of the star on the sky, as defined by T.

 ## Dependencies